koii-network/ezsandbox/Lesson 4/README.md

 In some cases, you may want to set the number of nodes you'd like to perform an audit each round.
 For this, you can add custom logic to the `validateAndVoteOnNodes()` function.
 Note that unlike other functions we've worked with before, this one is located in [`NamespaceWrapper`](./caesar-task/_koiiNode/koiiNode.js#L657).
 You can see an example from the Twitter Archive task [here](https://gitlab.com/koii-network/dev-blue/task-X/-/blob/main/namespaceWrapper.js?ref_type=heads#L579-592)

-Now let's take a look at distribution concepts in [PartII](./PartII.md)
+Now let's take a look at distribution concepts in [Part II](./PartII.md)